postfinance/kubenurse/README.md

 ## Health Checks

-Every five seconds and on every access of `/alive`, the checks described below are run.
+Every five seconds, the checks described below are run.
-Check results are cached for 3 seconds in order to prevent excessive network traffic.

 A little illustration of what communication occurs, is here: